-- I am aware that to continue to receive assistance, I must maintain Satisfactory Academic Progress as defined in the Financial Aid Policy Guide and the Occidental College Catalog.
+- I am aware that to continue to receive assistance, I must maintain Satisfactory Academic Progress as defined in the Financial Aid Policy Guide and the Occidental College Course Catalog.

 - I agree to complete all procedures for any loans that have been awarded.
-I also agree to attend exit counseling for loans advanced to me, prior to graduation or withdrawal.
+I also agree to complete exit counseling for loans advanced to me, prior to graduation or withdrawal.
 Failure to do so will allow Occidental College to withhold records and/or my diploma.